 What Is Credit Card Arbitrage and Is It Worth It?

-It can be tough to turn down an easy money opportunity — and that’s what credit card arbitrage seems to offer investors.
-But in reality, the strategy, which involves borrowing money with a 0% or low-interest credit card and then putting that money into an investment that earns a higher rate of return, does carry some risks.
+Credit card arbitrage is a strategy in which you borrow money with a 0% or low-interest credit card and then put that money into an investment that earns a higher rate of return.
+It can sound like a way to make easy money, but it does carry some risks.
 And it isn’t necessarily a good fit for average investors.

-If you’ve heard of credit card arbitrage and wondered if it’s something you should try, read on for a rundown of the risks and rewards — and what this seemingly “free” strategy could ultimately end up costing you.
+If you’ve heard of credit card arbitrage and wondered if it’s something you should try, read on for a rundown of the risks and rewards.

 Recommended: Can You Buy Crypto With a Credit Card